-Throughout the Bone Marrow Transplant process your care will be provided by a Bone Marrow Transplant physician.
+Throughout the CAR-T process your care will be provided by a Bone Marrow Transplant and CAR-T trained physician.
 He/she will see you daily to answer questions you may have and keep you informed of progress.
 The physicians rotate to the inpatient unit and the clinic every 4 weeks and weekend coverage will alternate as well.
 Because of this, you will have the opportunity to receive care from a few doctors during your hospitalization and recovery period.
 Weekly meetings are held with the doctors and other members of the multi-disciplinary team to keep everyone up to date on the status of every patient.